tharindumendis/lattelane/_README/README.md

 4. Start your PHP server
 5. Access the application through your web browser
 6. Log in with the default admin credentials
-7. Start managing your coffee shop platform
+7. Start managing your coffee shop platform (add products, manage users, etc.)

 ## Requirements